ethansam911/hetio-net-model/README.md

 names that cause this disease, and the location in which this disease occurs?
 Obtain and output this information in a single query.
-    - In order to do this, we  create a MongoDB database that stores every disease in a document with relevant information

-1. Supposed that a drug can treat a disease if the drug or its similar drugs up-regulate/down-regulate a gene, but the location down-regulates/up-regulates the gene in an opposite direction where the disease occurs.
+2. Supposed that a drug can treat a disease if the drug or its similar drugs up-regulate/down-regulate a gene, but the location down-regulates/up-regulates the gene in an opposite direction where the disease occurs.
 Find all